 Staff will also be trained when changes are made to our Accessibility Customer Service Plan.

-Customers who wish to provide feedback on the way the College provides goods and services to people with disabilities can do so verbally and by e-mail.
+Customers who wish to provide feedback on the way the College provides goods and services to people with disabilities can do so verbally, by e-mail or by filling out this AODA feedback form.
 All feedback will be directed to the Registrar and CEO.
 Customers can expect to hear back within five business days.
 Complaints will be addressed according to the College’s regular complaint management procedures.

 Modifications to This Policy or Other Policies